 If Oracle runs on a Microsoft Windows server, Veeam Backup & Replication accesses the VM guest OS over a guest interaction proxy.
 You can instruct Veeam Backup & Replication to select the guest interaction proxy automatically or assign it explicitly.

 By default, Veeam Backup & Replication accesses the VM guest OS over the network:

 - For Linux VM guest OS — using SSH.

 - For Microsoft Windows VM guest OS — using RPC.

-If a network connection cannot be established, Veeam Backup & Replication accesses the VM guest OS over VIX.
+If a network connection cannot be established, Veeam Backup & Replication accesses the VM guest OS over VIX API/vSphere Web Services.

-- Veeam Backup & Replication deploys the runtime process in the VM guest OS.
-The runtime process scans the Oracle system and collects information about databases whose logs must be processed, including:
+- Veeam Backup & Replication deploys the non-persistent runtime components or uses (if necessary, deploys) persistent agent components in the VM guest OS.
+The components scan the Oracle system and collect information about databases whose logs must be processed, including:

 - List of all databases

 - Database state — a database is on or off, in which logging mode it runs